FEFO-banner.jpg

 Once all products are organised and labelled, it is time to arrange them in the right order.
 Allot a section of the cupboard, refrigerator, or freezer for each product category, and start by placing products with the farthest expiry dates at the back.
 Arrange identical products in single file, placing those with the nearest expiry date at the front.

 When you’re done, you should find your foods arranged with their expiry dates in ascending order.
 The purpose of this arrangement is to allow you to easily grab the products that are set to expire the earliest first.
-Seeing everything you have at the front in one glance also makes it easier to plan your next meal based on what needs to be eaten first.
+Seeing everything you have at the front in one glance makes it easier to plan your next meal based on what needs to be eaten first.
 Remember that pull-out trays and boxes can be helpful here if you’re working with limited storage space.

 Step 4: Repeat

 Your FEFO system is now ready to be used!
 To keep it functioning, you just need to repeat steps 1 - 3 every time you buy new groceries.
-To make this easier, whenever you use an item be sure to shift consequent items forwards to make space at the back for your new shopping.
+To make this easier, whenever you use an item, be sure to shift consequent items forward to make space at the back for your new shopping.
 Before placing new items at the back, however, be sure to check their expiry date - the most recent thing you’ve bought might still expire before something you already have in stock!

 Adopt FEFO, reduce food waste

-The food industry has successfully used the FIFO method for several decades now and with a few modifications, it can be used at home to minimise food waste too.
-Getting into the habit of storing your food according to FEFO is an adjustment, but once the system is in place it is likely to become an effortless habit that not only reduces food waste but also makes your meal planning and grocery shopping easier, helps ensure the food you eat is safe, and saves you money by avoiding throwing away ingredients that would have made for a delicious meal.
+The food industry has successfully used the FIFO method for several decades now, and with a few modifications, it can be used at home to minimise food waste, too.
+Getting into the habit of storing your food according to FEFO is an adjustment, but once the system is in place, it is likely to become an effortless habit that not only reduces food waste but also makes your meal planning and grocery shopping easier, helps ensure the food you eat is safe, and saves you money by avoiding throwing away ingredients that would have made for a delicious meal.

 Interested in learning more about food waste and how you can help prevent it?
 Check out the Great Taste, Zero Waste conference and their handy Zero Waste Toolkit, specially designed to help you minimise food waste!